Skip to content

 /**

-* Bind user.
+* Bind a user.

-* @param userId user ID.
+* @param userId User ID.

-* @param userName user name.
+* @param userName User name.

-* @param userEmail user email
+* @param userEmail User email

-* @param extra user extra information
+* @param extra User's extra information

 * @returns a Promise.